b2binpay/api-php/README.md

 $amount = $provider->convertCurrency('100', 'USD', 'BTC', $rates);
 ```

-Now you can provide `$amount` variable as a second parameter for `createBill()` method to set accurate amount of cryptocurrency.
+Now you can provide `$amount` variable as a second parameter for `createBill()` method to set an accurate amount of cryptocurrency.

 ### Add markup

-You can add some markup for the existing amount.
+You can add some markup to the existing amount.

 Set _10%_ markup for current amount: